giovaz94/isee-project-2023-2024/docs/report.md

 ## Conclusions

-Using JakTa as a BDI framework allowed to meld together the passive OOP design
+Using JaKtA as a BDI framework allowed to meld together the passive OOP design

-### JakTa suggested improvements
+### JaKtA suggested improvements

 In this section we summarize the suggested improvements that have been identified during the project development, which could enhance the usability and functionality of the framework: